razziel89/mdslw/README.md

 `chmod +x mdslw`, pointing to the actual location of `mdslw`.
 From now on, you can simply type `mdslw` in your terminal to use it!

-❗There are no releses yet for Apple Silicon.
+❗There are no releases yet for Apple Silicon.
 Any help to get them going would be greatly appreciated.
 For now, please build from source (see below).